itaybou/AWS-Cloud-OCR-Parser-Java/README.md

 1. Local Application does one of the two:
 	1. Starts the manager
-	1. Checks if a manager is active and if not, starts it 4.Manager downloads list of images files from S3 5.Manager creates an SQS message for each URL in the list of images 6.Manager calculates the needed worker count according to the lines per worker parameter recieved from the local application
+	1. Checks if a manager is active and if not, starts it
+1. Manager downloads list of images files from S3
+1. Manager creates an SQS message for each URL in the list of images
+1. Manager calculates the needed worker count according to the lines per worker parameter recieved from the local application
-7.Worker gets an image URL from an SQS queue
+1. Worker gets an image URL from an SQS queue
-8.Worker initiates a stream from the input URL.
+1. Worker initiates a stream from the input URL.
-9.Worker applies OCR on image using tesseract library.
+1. Worker applies OCR on image using tesseract library.
-10.Worker puts a message in :
+1. Worker puts a message in :
-	10.1.
-The temporary aggregation queue for the specific local app 10.2.
-The manager response queue in order to notify the manger that the URL has been processed.
+	1. The temporary aggregation queue for the specific local app
+	1. The manager response queue in order to notify the manger that the URL has been processed.
-11.Manager reads all the Workers' messages from the aggregation queue and creates one summary file 12.Manager uploads summary file to S3
+1. Manager reads all the Workers' messages from the aggregation queue and creates one summary file
+1. Manager uploads summary file to S3
-13.Manager posts an SQS message about summary file 14.Local Application reads SQS message
+1. Manager posts an SQS message about summary file
+1. Local Application reads SQS message
-15.Local Application downloads summary file from S3 16.Local Application creates html output files
+1. Local Application downloads summary file from S3
+1. Local Application creates html output files

 ## Setup
 1.Install aws cli in your operating system, for more information click here :